-🐲 10.1 The airtightness of the systems are reliant on the careful sealing of the liner or VCL.
-The airtightness of a roof system is dependent on maintaining the integrity of seal throughout.
-In addition to sealing at all joints, the Froot system is dependent on maintaining the integrity of sear introduction.
-In addition to each of sealing at all laps, eaves, liner or VCL must be suitably sealed at the perimeter and all penetrations.
+10.1 The airtightness of the systems is reliant on the careful sealing of the VCL and other internal details.
+In addition to sealing at all joints, the VCL must be suitably sealed at the perimeter and all penetrations.
 Details of sealing at all laps, eaves, ridges, hips, valleys and penetrations must be in accordance with the Certificate holder's instructions.